-The reason is explained quickly: A building causes up to nine times the cost of its construction in its use phase.
-Renovation costs are once again issues with a factor of 0.7 to 1.2 on top.
-That's a lot of money and CAFM can save a lot.
+The reason is quickly explained: a building costs up to nine times more than it cost to construct during its use phase.
+Renovation costs add another factor of 0.7 to 1.2.
+That's a lot of money, and CAFM can save a lot of it.

 Therefore, it makes sense CAFM-relevant data in a BIM data model to integrate.
-This includes process data, documentation from the construction phase, contracts, assignments, cyclical requirements such as cleaning and maintenance intervals and documents such as manuals, maintenance documents and much more.
+This includes process data, documentation from the construction phase, contracts, awards, cyclical requirements such as cleaning and maintenance intervals and documents such as manuals, maintenance documents and more.

 The only question is: who should pay for it?

-The additional costs for the additional data are expected to be borne by the clients or investors and passed on to the users.
-That would also be conclusive, because users are ultimately those who benefit from improved CAFM integration.
+The additional costs for the extra data will probably be borne by the building owners or investors and passed on to the users.
+This would also be logical, because the users are ultimately the ones who benefit from improved CAFM integration.

-The idea is to keep an eye on all aspects of future use (such as energy costs, repair and maintenance) as early as possible and to move BIM data directly to the next phase.
-And to reduce the TCO (Total Cost of Ownership), ie the total cost of ownership.
+The idea here is that all aspects of subsequent use (such as energy costs, repair and Maintenance) as early as possible, as well as to transfer the BIM data directly to the next phase.
+And thus to reduce the TCO (Total Cost of Ownership), i.e. the total costs of operation.

 Just real "BIM 6D".

 We are sorry that you did not like this post so much.